 - Returns a number that specifies the y-position of the current location of the mouse pointer.
 The x and y values are always expressed in terms of the control window coordinate system.

-If you need to test for the Button or Shift arguments, you can use the constants available in AgEButtonValues and AgEShiftValues.
 These constants act as bit masks you can use to test for any combination of buttons without having to figure out the unique bit field value for each combination.

 In VB.NET the MouseWheel event is shown as "xxxxxxxx_MouseWheelEvent" in the IDE.